a-synchronous/rubico/README.md

 <br />

 Functional compositions with rubico are flexible, and apply sensibly to a wide range of vanilla JavaScript types.
-This kind of flexibility is enabled in part by rubico's theoretical roots in mathematics.
+This kind of flexibility is enabled in part by rubico's grounding in mathematics and category theory.

 <br />